 The hardest part is to find that contrast and to abandon casual template solutions because there are so many fragrances and elements.
 If we talk about France, it would probably be the first thought of lavender, if we enter the bakery it smells with baked goods, and the museum – with paint and fresh putty.
 I wanted to discover the opposite, which requires turning your thinking upside down so that you can create a surprise and play around with contrasts.

-The idea itself requires a lot of strength, reliance and time, but some scents are discovered faster, others slower.
-Later process is followed with technical things, for example, when the candle is lit, other tones can be revealed, so even the details, like in what material bowl the wax is poured, are very important.
-For example, Studio Sanguinico's one-odour vessel is metallic, another copper that changes the final result.
+The idea itself requires a lot of strength, reliance, and time, but some scents are discovered faster, others slower.
+The later process is followed with technical things, for example, when the candle is lit, other tones can be revealed, so even the details, like in what material bowl the wax is poured, are very important.
+For example, Studio Sanguinico’s one-odor vessel is metallic, another copper that changes the final result.
 So, most of the time is taken away due to the searches and attempts to finalize the idea.

 Right now Vilnius city has a new cultural trend – MO museum that everyone is talking about.
 And as we know, you are a very delicate part of it, too.
 Please, tell us about your latest project – How does the modern art museum smell like?